uwe-app/website/site/docs/design-patterns/table-of-contents.md

 For pages with a lot of content it can be helpful to provide links to each section of the page using a *table of contents*.

-To enable support for generating table of contents add this to your site settings:
+To generate table of contents enable the transform in your site settings:

 ```toml
 [transform.html]